The News & Observer: History

 The News & Observer traces its roots to The Sentinel, which was founded by the Rev. William E. Pell in 1865 and who used, "the newspaper to fight against the domination of carpetbaggers and other forces during Congressional Reconstruction."
 The paper's struggles to stay relevant and make money led to new ownership in 1868.
 With the new owner The Sentinel began to cover the Democrats' push to retake the North Carolina Legislature, along with the impeachment of Gov. William W. Holden in 1871.

 The Sentinel went bankrupt a little over ten years after the paper was first founded.
 The owners of the newly founded Raleigh Observer, Peter M. Hale and William L. Saunders, bought the now-bankrupt paper, ending its publication and focusing on the Raleigh Observer.
-After about ten years the paper ran out of money, so the two owners sold to the owner of the Raleigh News, Samuel A. Ashe.
+After about ten years the paper ran out of money, so the two owners sold to the owner of the Raleigh News, Samuel A'Court Ashe.

-Ashe combined the two papers under the new banner The News & Observer in September 1880, making it the sole daily paper in Raleigh.
+Ashe combined the two papers under the new banner The News and Observer in September 1880, making it the sole daily paper in Raleigh.
 Ashe ran the company personally until 1894, focusing on politics and the Democratic party.
 Ashe used connections within the Democratic Party to get an upper leg on upcoming stories.
 This model worked well for the paper until Ashe lost favor in the Democratic caucus, leading the paper to fall on hard financial times for the fourth time in its history.